| Jeffrey B. Evans | About | Home | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 |

-Personal Calibration For Christmas, 1995, Jill gave me a point and shoot camera.
-I had been living in the New York City area since 1981 working as a photo technician, photographer's assistant, and catalog photographer.
+Personal Calibration For Christmas, 1995, I received a point and shoot camera.
+It was a Yashica T4, was weatherproof, had a Zeiss lens, had a waist level finder, and could be had for $200 dollars.
 Often I wished that I had a camera with me as I went about my daily routine.
-Once, on West Fourth Street, I observed a roach dragging a lit cigarette butt across the sidewalk.
-Now I carry the camera with me at all times.
-Personal Calibration is a result of the raw data that I was able to collect as I went to and from work, ate in restaurants, drank in bars, wandered around the city and rode the subway.
-Some of the things I have been able to to ascertain and judge are: Only men sleep unprotected In public.
-People of all races go missing.
-Gin is my liquor of choice.
-African American and Latin women have fancy nails.
-What was once a technical miracle is soon a piece of crap.
-The Psalms are very popular.
-If you see your image on a TV, you are drawn to it.
-Sometimes, briefly, New York City reveals its true nature.
+Once, on West Fourth Street, I observed a cockroach dragging a lit cigarette butt across the sidewalk.
+I started to carry this camera with me wherever I went.
+Personal Calibration is a result of the raw data that I was able to collect as I wandered around New York City, went to and from work, ate in restaurants, drank in bars and rode the subway.
+Some of the things I have been able to ascertain and judge are: Sometimes, briefly, New York City reveals its true nature.
 In that brief instant it shows itself for what it truly is: a swirling, chaotic maelstrom.
 All New Yorkers subconsciously understand this.
-We are able to lay only the thinnest veneer of reality between us and the storm, so as to be able to conduct ourselves day to day.
-We need to ascertain, we need to rectify, we need to standardize, we need to adjust.
-Those who cannot find sleep or heaven.
+We are able to lay only the thinnest veneer of reality between the storm and ourselves, so we can conduct ourselves day to day.
+We need to ascertain, we need to rectify, we need to standardize, and we need to adjust.
+Those who cannot, find sleep or heaven.

 |